Boost your brain (and gut and nervous system) power with B

 New research indicated that testing

-methylmalonic acid serum levels to define B12 levels more precisely.
+methylmalonic acid serum levels to determine B12 levels more precisely.

 Testing for methylmalonic acid serum levels is a more preceise way